tanisha0710-ui/PMUY-AI/README.md

 ---

-Note- This is our old colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf] (https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)}
+Note- This is our old colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)}
 .
-Also this pdf shows how we added the results fom Colab to Github Now, this is is our updated file (it includes colab codes that we used to run our codes and ity also has the output for the same ) and we have added it under folder notebook named Test_ Repo_2.
+Also this pdf shows how we added the results fom Colab to Github Now, this is is our updated file (it includes colab codes that we used to run our codes and ity also has the output for the same ) and we have added it under folder notebook named [Test_Repo_2.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/75be2293f5d24aad3cffc930b6bc977b8a2fb76a/notebooks/Test_Repo_2.ipynb%20-%20Colab.pdf)

 ## Team